taytum-twiss/lecture-notes/README.md

 - Write your answer here...

 6. What does the keyword `class` tell us about this App Component?
-- Write your answer here...
+- It tells us it's an ES6 class.

 7. What does the keyword `extends` do?
 - Write your answer here...